adobe/puppet-dispatcher/REFERENCE.md

 ### dispatcher::farm

 This will configure an AEM Dispatcher Farm instance on the node.
-Farms reqeuire a minimum set of configuation details to properly function.
+Farms require a minimum set of configuation details to properly function.
 These are the `renderers`, `filters`, and `cache`.
 The remainder of the paramers have provided, reasonable defaults.

 #### Examples